hans-d/node-kafka-zookeeper/README.md

-node-kafka-zookeeper
+kafkazoo
 =======

 A high-level client library in Node.js for the Apache Kafka project with Zookeeper integration

 [Kafka](http://incubator.apache.org/kafka/index.html) is a persistent, efficient, distributed publish/subscribe messaging system.

-[Prozess](https://github.com/cainus/Prozess) is a Kafka client library used for low-level access from node-kafka-zookeeper.
+[kafka-zookeeper](https://github.com/devoncrouse/node-kafka-zookeeper.git) is the original module where this is based on, but completely rewritten and moved to coffeescript (but delivery is still .js)

 ###Consumer example: